Eva Yang

 ALUMNI

-• Graduates of this course may join the Master Trainer Community as a group for two years
+• Master Trainer Community as a group for 2 years (accelerated from 4 years).
+Master Trainer graduates may be

 CERTIFICATION

-• LW+BST (Brisbane School of Theology) Certificate of Completion
+• LW (Living Wholeness) +BST (Brisbane School of Theology) Certificate of Completion (unlikely to provide cross credits elsewhere)

 REGISTER INTEREST HERE